GalvanizeDataScience/cartesianproduct2/README.md

 `> bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 10 --topic plume_pollution`

 To show all content in a topic (and to check the Producer is working), have the command line consumer running:
-` bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic plume_pollution --
+` bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic plume_pollution --from-beginning`
-from-beginning`

 Package project